caofanCPU/D8gerAutoCode/README.md

         - `apiUrlPrefix` (the interface url prefix should be configured as the project interface unified URL prefix)
     - As for `boolean` configuration items, let you choose which files need to be generated

+> By the way, these default shortcuts are used in Mac OS, if you use Windows just take `cmd` into `ctrl`.

 ### User Operate Snapshot
 <div align="center">
 	<img width="100%" height="100%" src="http://file.debuggerpowerzcy.top/power/2020-Tina-D8gerAutoCode.jpg" />